 I use to not like camping as it usually involves bugs, dirt, and sometimes no running water bathrooms.
 As I grew older, I grew to enjoy it thanks to these things.

 It is funny though.
 I grew up camping with a car, but most recently, all my camping experience has been on a bike, which is a completely different mindset than camping with a car.
 Mainly, the car option has room to carry many things and heavy things.
 Versus on a bike, anything I pack, I am carrying with my own power.

-Either way, these things are useful in both options.
+Either way, these things are useful tips for camping in both options.

 1) Plenty of Bug spray

 Mosquitos love me.
 They never seem to bother my dad, but I will swell up.
-I prefer the ones with DEET (strong stuff, careful how much you put on).
+One of the tips for camping to avoid mosquitos I prefer the ones with DEET (strong stuff, careful how much you put on).
 Always have some handy and put it on under your clothes even if you are wearing pants and jackets.
 If you are in the most northern part of Alaska…good luck, those suckers will bite you with 5 layers and the strongest bug spray you have.

 2) Tent Position

 One of the very basic tips for camping is tent’s position.
 A flat surface is ideal since you will be sleeping on it and don’t want to by laying on bumps.
 A high ground is ideal as it might rain and you don’t want to be waking up wet.
 A smooth surface is ideal as you don’t want any rocks and sticks poking through your tent and tarp underneath.

 We once set up our tent on a tilt.
 I was in the lower part and it rained.
 The bottom of my sleep bag and my side of the tent was wet.
 Make sure it is a flat/high surface!